 Kuzi Charamba is a doctoral candidate from Zimbabwe at McGill University’s Institute of Comparative Law.
 Kuzi’s research interests are in the realms of conflict and security, transnational governance and alternative dispute resolution.
 His current doctoral research focuses on the development of a remedial arbitration mechanism for victims of human rights violations perpetrated by private military contractors.

-As coordinator of the Private Justice and Rule of Law Research Group at McGill’s Faculty of Law, Kuzi is in charge of organising the group’s agenda of conferences, workshops and lectures in international dispute resolution.
+As coordinator of the Private Justice and Rule of Law Research Group at McGill’s Faculty of Law, Kuzi was in charge of organising the group’s agenda of conferences, workshops and lectures in international dispute resolution.
 He is also active in the initiatives of McGill’s Centre for Human Rights and Legal Pluralism, including the Rule of Law and Economic Development Project.

 Kuzi holds the Macdonald Graduate Fellowship, the Graduate Excellence Fellowship and was the 2012-2013 recipient of the Fasken Martineau Corporate Social Responsibility Grant.
 Prior to commencing his doctorate, Kuzi obtained a Bachelor of Laws (LL.B) with European Legal Studies from King’s College London, a Diplôme in International, European and Comparative Law from Université de Strasbourg (Robert Schuman) and a Master of Laws (LL.M) from McGill University.